Find answers to common questions

 The results showed that descriptions with more feminine wording were more appealing and would get more female applicants than descriptions with more masculine wording.

 We know that individuals considering applying for a job are looking as much in a job description for clues about a company’s environment as they are at the role itself.
-For example, a woman reading a job description boasting a company’s “beer Thursdays” or foosball competitions may assume a company is most friendly to people from a certain type of background.
-Use Talent Sonar’s wording tips to create a job description that strikes a gender neutral tone and that better conveys to your potential applicants: “We are a company that values all kinds of people”.
+For example, a woman reading a job description boasting a company’s “beer Thursdays” or “foosball competitions” may assume a company is most friendly to people from a certain type of background.
+Use TalVista’s getting started to create a job description that strikes a gender-neutral tone and that better conveys to your potential applicants: “We are a company that values all kinds of people”.

 Research economists Andreas Leibbrandt and John List showed that a major cause of the pay gap between men and women is that women are less likely to negotiate.
 They uncovered in the study that when a job description mentioned “salary negotiable”, the pay gap between men and women hires closed by 45% because women became more likely to negotiate their starting salary.

 The algorithm calculating your job’s effectiveness helps you assess how well you’ve implemented job description best practices.
-The score adds points for content that will attract a broader pool of applicants, and subtracts demerits for content likely to alienate some applicants.
+The score adds points for content that will attract a broader pool of applicants and subtracts points for content likely to alienate some applicants.

-Positive points are earned by having inclusive language and other job description best practices for attracting more female and minority applicants; demerits are earned from problematic language, like citing “years” required too often and listing too many “requirements”.
+Positive points are earned by having inclusive language and other job description best practices for attracting more female and minority applicants; negative points are earned from problematic language, like citing “years” required too often and listing too many “requirements”.

 Every new hire either adds to or detracts from your organization’s values.
 One of the easiest ways to impact the strategic success of your organization is to hire people who match your organization’s values.